MohamedShawkyBayoumi/Trufla-Code-Challenge/README.md

 ### `yarn install`

-## Available Scripts To Run The Projects
+## Available Scripts To Run The App

-In the project root directory, if you want to run both project server ( Fake API ) and client at the same time, you can run:
+In the App root directory, if you want to run both server ( Fake API ) and client at the same time, you can run:

 ### `yarn run dev`